 Mookaite Jasper is sometimes spelled Mookite, or just called Mook Jasper.

-Mookaite semi precious gemstone cabochons are a warm flood of reds, yellows, purples and browns.
+Mookaite designer cabochons are a beautiful mix of reds, yellows, purples and browns.
 Mookaite Jasper is formed as a sediment in erosion zones and as a filler in cracks.

 In Australia, Mookaite is considered to be a healing stone that bestows strength.
 It is said to shield the wearer of Mookaite cabochons from difficult situations and to connect us to loved ones who have passed away.

 Mookaite Jasper is named for where it was first found — in outcrops, principally on Mooka Station (a sheep farm of around 700,000 acres), on the west side of the Kennedy Range in Western Australia.

 According to locals, the Aboriginal word "mooka" means "running waters", no doubt in reference to the many fresh water springs that feed Mooka Creek.

 Mookaite Jasper is said to help bring us into the "here and now," aiding with problem assessment and decision making.